Quantum entanglement between partons in a strongly coupled quantum field theory: Discussions

 Like other observables in QFT, the entanglement entropy depends on UV cutoff.
 In the scalar Yukawa model, we employ PV regularization, where the PV mass $\mu_\text{PV}$ acts as a UV regulator.
 Owing to the model’s super-renormalizability, its UV structure is particularly simple.
 As shown in the left panel of Fig.~\ref{fig:scale_dependence}, the quenched entanglement entropy $S_E^{\text{Que}}$ converges in the limit $\mu_\text{PV} \to \infty$.
 Consequently, we have omitted the UV regulator in all preceding calculations.

-From an experimental standpoint, the density matrix, and hence the entanglement entropy, is only accessible up to a finite factorization scale $\mu_F$.
+In experiments, the transverse momentum of a parton is only observable within the finite acceptance of the detector.
+Therefore, the density matrix, and hence the entanglement entropy, is only accessible up to a finite factorization scale $\mu_F$.
 Modes with transverse momentum $k_\perp \gtrsim \mu_F$ are unresolved and must be traced out.
 This motivates the definition of a scale-dependent reduced density matrix:

 The corresponding entanglement entropy in the quenched theory becomes

 where the effective field-strength renormalization constant at scale $\mu_F$ is

 The right panel of Fig.~\ref{fig:scale_dependence} displays this scale dependence.
 Analogous to the UV behavior, $S_E^{\text{Que}}$ remains finite as $\mu_F \to \infty$, again reflecting the simplicity of the scalar theory’s UV structure.
 Of course, in QCD, the scale dependence of entanglement entropy is expected to be highly nontrivial due to asymptotic freedom, operator mixing, and rapidity divergences, and would require careful treatment beyond the present model \cite{Neill:2018uqw}.